 I bought a house and assumed the tenants.
 The utilities were included in the rent, but the tenants have multiple large aquariums resulting in greatly increased costs.
 They won’t agree to pay the difference.
 When can the lease be revised?

-How can I require a tenant to pay a fair portion of the utilities when previously utilities was included in rent?
+How can I require a tenant to pay a fair portion of the utilities when previously utilities were included in the rent?

 If you already have an agreement in place where the utilities are included in the rent you cannot change it at this point unless the tenant agrees to it.
 However, even if the tenant did agree to pay a portion of the utilities you will have to reduce the rent to compensate for the removal of this service that was previously included in the rent.